xbeat/Machine-Learning/README.md

 Multi-dimensional data visualization is a critical aspect of machine learning that allows us to understand complex datasets with multiple features.
 It helps in identifying patterns, correlations, and outliers that may not be apparent in lower-dimensional representations.
 In this presentation, we'll explore various techniques and Python libraries for visualizing high-dimensional data.

+## XGBoost 2.0 Explained with Python

+Introduction to XGBoost 2.0

+XGBoost 2.0 is an advanced machine learning algorithm that builds upon the success of its predecessor, XGBoost.
+It's designed to provide improved performance, scalability, and flexibility in solving complex prediction problems.
+This new version introduces significant enhancements to the original algorithm, making it more efficient and effective for a wide range of applications.

 ## Snowflake vs Databricks Python-Powered Comparison

 Introduction to Snowflake and Databricks